 It’s a rich, indulgent favorite, and Christmas wouldn’t be the same without it.

 A Note about Raw Eggs: Some eggnog recipes contain raw eggs.
-If you’re concerned about safety, purchase pasteurized eggs or heat the eggnog mixture to pasteurize them yourself.
+For safety’s sake, use pasteurized eggs or heat the eggnog mixture to pasteurize them yourself.
 Eggs need to reach a temperature of 160 degrees F (71 degrees C).
 Here’s how to do it:

 - Beat the eggs in a saucepan with the sugar and milk or cream called for in your recipe.
 Sugar has an insulating effect, and will help prevent the eggs from coagulating in the heat.